turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 Arguments:
 - `sender_id` - the NEAR account ID that initiated the `ft_transfer_call`.
 - `receiver_id` - the NEAR account ID of the receiver contract.
-- `amount` - the amount of tokens that were transferred from the sender account to the receiver account.
+- `amount` - the amount of tokens that were transferred from the sender account to the receiver account as an unsigned integer in the token's base unit in string representation

 Promise result data dependency (`unused_amount`):
 - the amount of tokens that were unused by receiver's contract.